softpal/BitmapUtils/README.md

 **Features**

 Get Size of the image file. <br>
-Decodes image and scales it to reduce memory consumption.
+Decode image and scale it to reduce memory consumption.

 ## Installation